dfinity/portal/docs/developer-docs/smart-contracts/maintain/canister-control.md

 ### MultiSig

 A canister is controlled by a multi-signature canister.
-The multi-signature canister is controlled by a list of developers, and requires a threshold number of signatures to perform administrative actions on the canister.
+The multi-signature canister is controlled by a list of developers and requires a threshold number of signatures to perform administrative actions on the canister.
 This model is more secure than the single developer model, as it requires multiple developers to agree on an action before it can be performed.

 A canister that can be used for this purpose is the [Threshold canister](https://github.com/dfinity/threshold).